-The Department of English offers a minor in English that requires 28 units, or seven courses, including at least two introductory courses (among ENGL 261, ENGL 262 and ENGL 263) and at least four upper-division courses.
+The Department of English offers a minor in English that requires 20 units, or five courses, including at least two introductory courses (among ENGL 261, ENGL 262 and ENGL 263) and at least three upper-division courses.
 Among upper-division courses, one must be in literature written before 1800 and one in American literature.
-An English minor may enroll in no more than two creative writing workshops.
+An English minor may enroll in no more than one creative writing workshop.